roytang/blog/content/replies/2016/04/d27wtd0/index.md

 - Philippines
 ---

-Princess Jacel Kiram (UNA)\n\nHistory: Daughter of the late Sultan of Sulu
+Princess Jacel Kiram (UNA)

+History: Daughter of the late Sultan of Sulu